KSepetanc/Bilevel-AC-OPF/README.md

 	transmission network can be changed in "input_data.run"

 In the path, i.e. folder name, "free" refers to variable bounds (they are +-Inf) while QP refers to the lower-level objective function treatment for derivng the dual.

+By default, KNITRO and Xpress solvers are used.